Category Archive : Peloponesse

 * Infants up to 4 y.o. travel free of charge when they share the parents’ double bed

-NOVEMBER – MARCH, the entrance fees drop from 48.00 to 24.00 €
+NOVEMBER – MARCH, the entrance fees = 24.00 €

 The tour services include:

-– transportation on modern air-conditioned buses with ample storage space for your luggage.
+– transportation on modern air-conditioned buses.

 – entrance fees to sites and museums visited

-– 1-night hotel accommodation at Olympia, and 1 in Delphi
+– hotel accommodation at Olympia, and Delphi

 – Pick up/drop off from/near your hotel (See the list of hotels at the foot of the website)